Auburn University: Academics

 The Old Rotation on campus is the oldest continuous agricultural experiment in the Southeast, and third oldest in the United States, dating from 1896.
-In addition, the work of Dr. David Bransby on the use of switchgrass as a biofuel was the source of its mention in the 2006 State of the Union Address.
+In addition, the work of David Bransby on the use of switchgrass as a biofuel was the source of its mention in the 2006 State of the Union Address.

 The university recently began a Master of Real Estate Development program. one of the few in the Southeast.
 The program has filled a void of professional real estate education in Alabama.

 Modern Healthcare ranked Auburn University's Physicians Executive M.B.A.
 (PEMBA) program in the College of Business ninth in the nation among all degree programs for physician executives, according to the Journal's May 2006 issue.
 Among M.B.A. programs tailored specifically for physicians, AU's program is ranked second.